Rose Grandanette

 Local and state authorities interviewed more than 500 individuals throughout the murder investigation, but no charges were ever filed.

-Memorial services for Rose Grandanette were held Thursday, September 19 at Holy Trinity Catholic Church.
-She was buried in the Grandanette family plot at Glendale Cemetery.
+Memorial services were held Thursday, September 19, 1958, at Holy Trinity Catholic Church.

 Bernard Grandanette died February 14, 2006.